LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumeratees.md

 ```

-The signature is pretty obvious, `Enumeratee.filter` creates an `Enumeratee[E,E]` and it will test each chunk of input using the given `predicate: E => Boolean` and it passes it along to the inner (adapted) iteratee if it statisfied that predicate:
+The signature is pretty obvious, `Enumeratee.filter` creates an `Enumeratee[E,E]` and it will test each chunk of input using the provided `predicate: E => Boolean` and it passes it along to the inner (adapted) iteratee if it statisfies that predicate:

 ```scala